Yoshiki (musician): Philanthropy

+Yoshiki Foundation America

+In 2010, Yoshiki founded Yoshiki Foundation America, a California non-profit, public benefit corporation with tax-exempt status as a section 501(c)3.
+The organization provides support for natural disaster relief and recovery, mental health and suicide prevention, and refugee assistance in the form of emergency relief operations throughout the world.

+Yoshiki and Yoshiki Foundation America have donated several million dollars to international and U.S. disaster relief, including support of the Amazon Rainforest, Australian bushfire victims, aid to victims of Hurricane Harvey, Hurricane Helene and Hurricane Milton, U.S. COVID-19 relief, the Hualien earthquake in Taiwan, the 2018 Hokkaido Eastern Iburi earthquake, and numerous others.

+Through YFA, Yoshiki has supported several charities including the Recording Academy's Musicares foundation, American Red Cross, International Organization for Migration (IOM), Earth Alliance Amazon Forest Fund, Make-A-Wish Foundation, the Australian Red Cross, Rainforest Trust, Japan's National Center for Global Health and Medicine, and St. Vincent Meals on Wheels.

+In January 2025, Yoshiki and Yoshiki Foundation America donated $500,000 in support of relief efforts for the 2025 Los Angeles wildfires and announced Yoshiki Foundation America's support for several charity organizations, including MusiCares, World Central Kitchen, Cedars-Sinai Medical Center, American Red Cross, Motion Picture & Television Fund, Hollywood Chamber of Commerce Foundation, and Entertainment Community Fund.

+Personal activism

 Yoshiki started his charitable work as a result of losing his father to suicide at a young age, saying he wanted to support children who have had traumatic experiences like he did.

-In 1995, in response to the Kobe earthquake, Yoshiki held an X Japan's Christmas Eve charity concert in Osaka, and presented the certifications of new pianos to students whose schools were damaged during the earthquake.
+In 1995, in response to the Kobe earthquake, Yoshiki held X Japan's Christmas Eve charity concert in Osaka, and presented the certifications of new pianos to students whose schools were damaged during the earthquake.

 In 2009, he invited 200 young orphans to attend two X Japan's concerts in January in Hong Kong, and donated money to a charity organization for orphans.
 On March 29 and 31, he visited a town in the province of Sichuan, China, which was devastated by the earthquake in 2008, and donated musical instruments to the schools in the area.
-He again invited children from the local orphanages in Taipei, Taiwan, to be the special guests in the X Japans's concert on May 30.
-In 2010, he founded Yoshiki Foundation America, a California non-profit, public benefit corporation with tax-exempt status as a section 501(c)3.
-On July 1, the foundation hosted a free benefit fan event for charity at Club Nokia, Los Angeles.
-Beneficiaries included the Grammy Foundation, Make-A-Wish Foundation, and St. Vincent Meals on Wheels.
+He again invited children from the local orphanages in Taipei, Taiwan, to be the special guests in the X Japan's concert on May 30.

 In 2011, to provide aid to the victims of March 11's Tōhoku earthquake and tsunami, the Foundation in association with Yahoo!
 Japan organized the Japan Relief Fundraising Auction, and all the benefits were sent to the Japanese Red Cross.
 Yoshiki auctioned one of his Kawai Crystal Grand CR-40 pianos, and with restructuring verification system by Yahoo!
 Auctions, because offers reached high as $20 million, it got sold for $134,931.

-In 2014, Yoshiki Foundation America partnered with the MusiCares Foundation in an auction for a private dinner with Yoshiki.
-The auction awarded the two highest bidders each with a dinner and raised $62,000 for the Grammy Foundation and MusiCares.
-In 2017, Yoshiki Foundation America donated $100,000 to Hurricane Harvey relief efforts through the MusiCares Foundation.
-In 2018, the YFA organization donated 10 million yen to assist victims of flooding in Japan, and an additional 10 million yen to assist recovery from the 2018 Hokkaido Eastern Iburi earthquake.